 When a computer programmer decides to create a new program he always has a reason, an objective.
 Programs are designed for very specific purposes.
 If the programmer doesn’t understand what he is trying to accomplish, how can he design the right program?
 Likewise, before we can change our thinking, we need to have a clear understanding of what we intend to accomplish, and why.

-Let’s go back to our single person who wants to build a lasting relationship.
+Let’s go back to our single person who wants to build a relationship.
 For the sake of discussion, let’s just say he’s a single guy who has enjoyed living on his own for the past five years.
 Now he’s met someone really special and as the relationship grows he wants to take it to the next level.

 Now his internal focus has shifted to include another person and his mental reference point has changed from me to we.
 At this point his life needs to be played by a completely different set of rules because he has a whole new point of reference.